Food and Fertilizer Export Restrictions Tracker

 The Food and Fertilizer Export Restrictions Tracker allows you to track these policies for food products and fertilizers.
 The impacts of export restrictions around the world are shown as a percentage of each country’s imported calories that are impacted by export restrictions.
 The tracker can also be used to compare the current situation to the 2007-08 food price crisis.
 Check out these and other features in the tracker below.

 Our export restriction tracker continues monitoring food and fertilizer trade policies by the countries.
-According to our data there are couple of export restrictions withdrawn in the month of July.
-Two new restrictions have come into effective.
+According to our data there are couple of export restrictions withdrawn in the month of August and September.
+Several new restrictions have come into place during this time.

 Our food and fertilizer export restriction tracker is updated when a country put restrictions on items that they export globally.
 We also keep tracking of the countries that announce lifting of ban or where the end date of export restriction comes to an end or expired.